 - provide a certified copy of proof of identification (i.e. driver licence, birth certificate or extract, or passport) for each service provider and associate involved in the operation of the residential service

-- pay a fee ($39.75) for a criminal history check for each service provider and associate involved in the operation of the residential service
+- pay a fee ($40.15 (incl.
+GST)) for a criminal history check for each service provider and associate involved in the operation of the residential service

 - provide a Building Compliance Notice for Queensland Development Code that meets the requirements of the MP 5.7 – Residential Services Building Standard (PDF, 312KB) and has been issued within the last 12 months by the local council

-- provide a copy of the Fire safety management plan (PDF, 99KB) or Fire safety document (depending on the number of residents who are going to be accommodated).
+- provide a copy of the fire safety management plan or fire safety document (depending on the number of residents who are going to be accommodated).

 An individual or corporation can register as the service provider.
 If the residential service is to be run by a corporation, each executive officer must provide their details on the application.